 Sweet Honey Mustard Dressing

-- 1/2 cup light olive oiler grape seed oil
+- 1/2 cup light olive oil (like Bertolli) or grapeseed oil

 - 2 tablespoons Spectrum White Wine Vinegar